Websites

 I lead a large amount of research in children’s trauma, orthopaedics and emergencies – including orthopaedic studies - FORCE, SCIENCE, CRAFFT, BigBOSS, PICBONE, ODDSocks, OpNonSTOP, BASIS and even a trial in paediatrics about UTIs (CURLY)!
 I love is to make clinical research accessible – both to children, parents and clinicians.
 I keenly integrate cartoons, animations, videos and uses text messages to make trials easy for everyone.
 My research portfolio is now in excess of £35m (USD $45 million) from the UK government, US government and charities.
 The studies run across the UK, USA, Canada, New Zealand, and Australia.

-I superviss several PhD students and I'm Orthopaedic trials lead for the Royal College of Surgeons, an Editor of the Bone and Joint Journal and is the clinical lead for hip screening within Public Health England.
+I am Chair of the NIHR Prioritisation Committee, Orthopaedic trials lead for the Royal College of Surgeons, an Editor of the Bone and Joint Journal and the clinical lead for hip screening within Public Health England..
+I supervise several PhD students.

 Key publications